payu-org/payu/docs/source/config.rst

    Ignore these files during collation.
 This can either be a single filename or a list of filenames.
 Only FMS models (MOM, GOLD) support this setting.

+``collate_flags``
+   Specify the flags passed to the collation program.
+   Only FMS models (MOM, GOLD) support this setting.

 Model
 -----